Does VF Corp. (VFC) Stock have plenty of room for growth?

 The latest trade, Performances and Moving Averages give us the following Picture

 The share price of VF Corp.
-(NYSE:VFC) raised 0.64% to close Wednesday’s market session at $18.84, higher as compared to yesterday’s close.
-The stock price fluctuated between $18.5845 and $19.13 throughout the trading session with the volume trading being 3856121 shares, which represented a significant variation when compared to the three months average volume of 8.98 million shares.
-The firm’s stock price fluctuated 0.53% within the last five trades and 13.63% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price increased 0.27% in the last 6 months and 11.41% was added to its value over the previous 3 months.
-VFC stock is trading at a margin of 2.69%, 9.14% and -1.19% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+(NYSE:VFC) dipped -0.80% to close Tuesday’s market session at $18.65, lower as compared to yesterday’s close.
+The stock price fluctuated between $18.38 and $19.07 throughout the trading session with the volume trading being 5355486 shares, which represented a significant variation when compared to the three months average volume of 8.79 million shares.
+The firm’s stock price fluctuated 0.32% within the last five trades and 11.48% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -2.56% in the last 6 months and 12.42% was added to its value over the previous 3 months.
+VFC stock is trading at a margin of 0.04%, 7.61% and -2.03% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Top 5 Tech Stocks to Buy in 2024